 The concept of Little Free Libraries has become a global phenomenon, fostering community engagement and promoting literacy by providing free access to books in communities around the world.
 These small, publicly accessible book-sharing boxes operate on a simple principle: “Take a book, leave a book.”
 They encourage a sense of community, offering a space where residents can connect through their shared love of reading.
 The initiative began in 2009 in Hudson, Wisconsin, and has since spread internationally, with thousands of Little Free Libraries established in various countries.

 Ashton are delighted to be joing this international movement.
-Thanks to Paul in number 28 and Blessington Tidy Towns for driving this project.
+Thanks to Paul B and Blessington Tidy Towns for driving this project.

 The Irish Bee Conservation Project has partnered with Ashton and Blessington Tidy Towns to install a solitary bee post beside the wildflower meadow in Ashton, creating a vital habitat for some of Ireland’s most important pollinators.
 Solitary wild bees, which include species like mason bees and mining bees, play a crucial role in pollinating native plants and crops.
 Unlike honeybees, these bees do not live in colonies, making safe nesting spaces like this post essential for their survival.
 Supporting solitary bees helps maintain biodiversity and strengthens local ecosystems, ensuring our environment continues to thrive.